 While countries have made large improvements in strengthening laws on violence against women over the last ten years, the African average score for the indicator Laws on Violence Against Women remains low at only 44.8.
 Violence against women as well as children, also manifests in the form of human trafficking.
 The continent shows one of its worst performances in this regard with an African average score of 26.9 and has experienced one of the largest declines since 2014 (-5.3).
-Although 11 countries improved their score since 2014, almost twice as many (21) experienced a deterioration in human trafficking.
+Although 11 countries improved their score since 2014, almost twice as many (21) have experienced a deterioration in the IIAG indicator Absence of Human Trafficking.